On this page you will find:

 What is a Locost?

-A Locost is an economical, home built “clubman” style sports car based on the concept of the original Lotus 7.
+A Locost is an economical, home built “clubman” style sports car based on the concept of the original Lotus 7 from the 1950’s.
 You construct a Locost by following Ron Champion’s book Build your own sports car for as little as 250 pound, first published in the UK in 1996.
 Although a more appropriate name for the car today would be Hicost, because of the increased cost of components and meeting government regulations, especially in Australia where our registration requirements are rather tough when compared to the UK.

 A Locost is definitely not a kit car, as you build it from scratch and alter the design to suit yourself.
 Of course you have to buy some ready made components and you utilise existing parts from donor vehicles, but it is very much an individual project, unlike a kit car which is a bit like a model car that comes in a box and you assemble it by following instructions.

-In Australia the Locost is considered to be a new vehicle and must comply with most ADR’s (Australian Design Rules) and emission control regulations which govern new vehicle registrations.
+In Australia the Locost is considered to be a new vehicle and must comply with most ADR’s (Australian Design Rules) and emission regulations which govern new vehicle registrations.
 The Locost is exempt from some items, such as crash testing, fitting of airbags and side impact protection and is built under specific guidelines for “Individually Constructed Vehicles” (ICV).

 “How to build your own Tiger Avon sports car for road & track” by Jim Dudley is an interesting book that provides very good information on constructing fibreglass panels.
-Apart from that chapter the rest of the book lacks detail and while it’s a worthwhile read the original Ron Champion book or the newer Chris Gibbs book offer much better information for a new builder.
+Apart from that chapter the rest of the book lacks detail and while its a worthwhile read the original Ron Champion book or the newer Chris Gibbs book offer much better information for a new builder.
 The Tiger frame is more sophisticated than Ron Champion’s Locost and the plans provided are detailed but there is no step by step guide to construction.
-If you are after a book that guides you through the build then the Ron Champion and Chris Gibbs Haynes publications are the better choices.
+If you are after a book that guides you through the build then the Ron Champion and Chris Gibbs publications are the better choices.

 What tools, skills and resources will I need?